Derived category of moduli of pointed curves -- II: Introduction

-This is a final paper in the sequence devoted to derived category of moduli spaces of stable rational curves with marked points.
+This is the final paper in the sequence devoted to the derived category of moduli spaces of stable rational curves with marked points.
 We will prove the following theorem conjectured by Manin and Orlov:

-\begin{thm} The Grothendieck-Knudsen moduli space $\ocM_{0,n}$, of stable rational curves with $n$ marked points, has a full exceptional collection invariant under the action of the symmetric group $S_n$ permuting the marked points.
-In particular, the K-group of $\ocM_{0,n}$ with integer coefficients is a permutation $S_n$-lattice. \end{thm}
+\begin{thm} The Grothendieck--Knudsen moduli space $\ocM_{0,n}$ of stable rational curves with $n$ marked points has a full exceptional collection equivariant under the action of the symmetric group $S_n$ permuting the marked points.
+In particular, the $K_0$-group of $\ocM_{0,n}$ with integer coefficients is a permutation $S_n$-lattice. \end{thm}